Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Tri-Hybrid Precoding Based on Model II

 \section{Tri-Hybrid Precoding Based on Model~II}

 The tri-hybrid precoding based on Model~II can be addressed by slightly modifying the approach proposed in Section~\ref{sec:algoM1}.
-Specifically, we continue to apply the \ac{WMMSE} principle to reformulate the optimization problem---now with a different constraint---as follows:
+Specifically, we continue to apply the \ac{WMMSE} principle to reformulate the optimization problem {following the same steps as in Section~\ref{sec:ConverWSMSEM}}, but with a different constraint, as follows:

 where

 This optimization problem can still be solved using the \ac{BCD} method, where the optimal solution of \( \{\Wm, \Um\} \) can still be obtained from~\eqref{eq:Uopt} and~\eqref{eq:Wopt}, given that \( \Hm_k = \Hm_k^\mathsf{cof} \Fm_\mathsf{cof} \).
 The key difference lies in the per-antenna optimization of \( \Fm_\mathsf{cof} \) and \( \Fm_\Dt \), as outlined in the following subsection.